 - Make an appointment with the Student Services Officer: After completing the forms, email the Student Services Officer to make a major declaration appointment.
 You must appear in person to declare.
-At your appointment, the SSO will review your curriculum form and, if it meets all STS requirements, approve your declaration in Axess.
+At your appointment, the SSO will do a preliminary scan of your curriculum form and explain the next steps.

 - Wait for Associate Director’s final approval: If Associate Director, Dr. Sato, has comments or concerns about your curriculum plan she will either provide suggestions of how to strengthen your curriculum or ask that you meet with her to discuss it.

 - Meet with your Faculty Advisor: After your curriculum is tentatively approved, the Associate Director and SSO will discuss your preferences from the Faculty Advisor Selection Form and match you with an affiliated faculty member who will sign off on your curriculum plan and serve as an intellectual mentor.
 The faculty advisor's role is to help students consider their academic goals, refine their career aspirations, and/or identify research opportunities.